Invest Wisely

 Watch Out for Refund Status Scams

-The IRS never initiates email, so beware of emails offering to check your tax return status for you.
-In fact, I wouldn’t necessarily trust any websites that supposedly link to an IRS refund status site (ironic, since I did just that in this post, I realize).
-You’d be better off just typing irs.gov in your browser and clicking ‘check on your refund’, and then ‘where’s my refund?’.
+The IRS never initiates email contact with taxpayers, so beware of emails offering to check your tax return status for you.
+In fact, I wouldn’t necessarily trust any websites that supposedly link to an IRS refund status site (ironic, since I did just that in this post).
+You’d be better off just typing irs.gov into your browser and clicking ‘get your refund status’, and then ‘check your refund’.

 Tax Refund Discussion: